Eddie Chapman: Portugal and Operation Damp Squib

 MI5 was eager for Chapman to return, hoping that as a trusted asset, he could pick up significant information about the enemy.
 He was given the task of memorising a list of questions to which the Allies wanted answers.
 The list was carefully constructed so that, should Chapman be broken, its content would not show German intelligence the gaps in Allied knowledge.

 To get Chapman to Lisbon, it was decided he would join the crew of a merchant ship, and jump ship when it docked in Portugal.
-A fake identity, Hugh Anson, was constructed and the relevant paperwork obtained before Chapman joined the crew of The City of Lancaster, sailing out of Liverpool.
+A fake identity, Hugh Anson, was constructed and the relevant paperwork was obtained before Chapman joined the crew of The City of Lancaster, sailing out of Liverpool.
 On making contact with Germans at their Lisbon embassy, he suggested an attempt at blowing up the ship with a bomb disguised as a lump of coal to be placed in the coal bunker.
 This was in response to a request from Britain's anti-sabotage section that he obtain examples of German explosive devices.

 He was given two bombs, which he handed to the ship's captain.
-The Germans did not notice the ship was not damaged on the voyage home, but to avoid the Germans' doubting Chapman's commitment, the British staged a conspicuous investigation of the ship when it returned to Britain, ensuring gossip would make its way back to the Germans.
+The Germans did not notice the ship was not damaged on the voyage home, but to avoid the Germans' doubting Chapman's commitment, the British staged a conspicuous investigation of the ship when it returned to Britain, hoping that gossip about this would make its way back to the Germans.